 Broadcast national ceremony

-On Remembrance Day, a televised national service is held at the Australian War Memorial.
+On Anzac Day, a televised national service is held at the Australian War Memorial.

 State or territory activities

 Your state or territory government or RSL Branch might have planned a ceremony too.
 These events may not be open to the public.

 Check local guides to see if any events will be shared on TV or online.

 Join in commemorative activities

 Look for ideas to commemorate our veterans at home.
 We've listed a few different ideas here.
 Check your local guides to see what's on in your area.

 It's an opportunity to invoke the Anzac value of mateship and check to see how a friend or family member is feeling.

 Open Arms is open 24/7 for veterans or their family members to chat to someone.
 Call 1800 011 046 or visit www.openarms.gov.au